GT-Machine-Learning-COVID-19/COVID-Prediction/README.md

 ## Methods
 Talk about our expected methods of doing so.
 I think we have to do this part too

+### Datasets
+We plan on using a few key datasets in order to predict future COVID-19 cases.
+We plan on using [Google's Population Dataset](https://www.google.com/publicdata/explore?ds=kf7tgg1uo9ude_&hl=en&dl=en) as we believe that population statistics and economic indicators such as the unemployment rate will be good features for our model.

 ### Data Sanitization and Preprocessing
 We're going to have to get the intersect of our databases that we're using.
-For time series analysis we can format the data so that we use prior time steps to predict next time steps (sliding window method: https://machinelearningmastery.com/time-series-forecasting-supervised-learning/).
+For time series analysis we can format the data so that we use prior time steps to predict next time steps ([sliding window method](https://machinelearningmastery.com/time-series-forecasting-supervised-learning/) ).

 ### Feature Selection (maybe with Unsupervised Learning)
 Tbh we don't have many features as is so I don't know how if we'll need